 One tip when going mono… don’t switch the rig over to ”mono” mode.
 You can do that if you want, but any stereo fx present will sound strange due to phase cancellations.
 It’s better to just use the L or R output, and obviously stay away from too wide stereo fx (like ping-pong delays etc), as they will not be reproduced correctly.
 That tip goes for just about any stereo signal, by the way – summing to mono is almost always a bad idea.
 And if you do use stereo (be it a guitar rig or keyboard), make sure the sound engineer doesn’t feed both channels back to the same stage monitor – again, that will cause weird phase cancellations.
 You can feed the L side to one of the AUX sends and the R side to another, but don’t be tempted to feed both sides through the same system.

 Side note: this is something I’ve found essential with my Nord Piano 2 – when using both outputs, the piano samples absolutely have to be panned fully L/R, otherwise the piano will sound strange.
-And of course, onstage care needs to be taken to never send both channels to the same stage monitor.
+And of course, in live situations, care needs to be taken to never send both channels to the same stage monitor.

 What about the reverb, then?